-When you modify log parameters, more space might be required from the DB instance's volume.
-If the volume's storage is full, then the instance will become unavailable.
-It's a best practice to use the rds.log_retention_period parameter to clean up old logs.
-Also, it's a best practice to continually monitor the storage consumption, and to consider increasing the storage size for heavy workloads.
+When you modify log parameters, you may require more space from the DB instance's volume.
+If the volume's storage is full, then the DB instance becomes unavailable.
+It's a best practice to modify rds.log_retention_period parameter, accordingly, to clean up old logs.
+It's also a best practice to continually monitor your storage consumption using the Amazon CloudWatch metric FreeStorageSpace, and increase it if needed.

 Depending on which queries you want to log, you can enable log_statement or log_min_duration_statement.
 You don't need to modify both parameters to enable logging.

 Modify log_min_duration_statement to set a threshold in milliseconds so that you can log all queries that take longer than the set parameter value.
 For example, if you set the log_min_duration_statement value to 500, Amazon RDS logs all queries (regardless of the query type) that take longer than half of a second to be completed.
-Similarly if you set the value for this parameter to 2000, Amazon RDS logs all queries that take longer than two seconds to be completed.
-If you set the parameter value to -1, the parameter is disabled, and no queries are logged based on the time to complete.
-If the parameter value is set to 0, all queries are logged.
+Similarly, if you set the value for this parameter to 2000, Amazon RDS logs all queries that take longer than two seconds to complete.
+If you set the parameter value to -1, this disables the parameter, and Amazon RDS does not log any queries based on the time to complete.
+If you set the parameter value to 0, Amazon RDS logs all queries.

 Note: The log_min_duration_statement parameter does not depend on or interfere with the log_statement parameter.

 Modify the log_statement to control which SQL statements are logged.
 The default value is none, and you can modify the values for this parameter as follows:

 - ddl logs all data definition language (DDL) statements such as CREATE, ALTER, and DROP.

 - mod logs all DDL and data modification language (DML) statements such as INSERT, UPDATE, and DELETE.